uniment/Objects.jl/README.md

 Implementation-wise, `newObj` stores a reference to its prototype `obj`; all properties and methods of `obj` are accessible to `newObj`, and any changes to `obj` will be reflected by `newObj`.

 Note that because these `Object`s are `Mutable`, any properties not declared as "own" properties cannot be changed.
 This means that `newObj.a` cannot be changed, since it was never declared as its own property, and it will always reflect `obj.a`.
-To make arbitrary changes use `Dynamic` objects.
+To make arbitrary changes use `Dynamic` objects instead.

-Because inheriting objects store a reference to their prototype, it is possible to build inheritance chains where traits are replicated and pass through many inheriting objects.
+Because prototypes are inherited by storing a reference, it is possible to build inheritance chains where traits are replicated and pass through many inheriting objects.

 ### Multiple Inheritance